hw630590/vps-maker-bot/README.md

 3. python linuxvpsbot.py

 # Future Plans
-- In the future, we are planning to add the following things:
+In the future, we are planning to add the following things:
-Commands being added:
 /port-add - adds a port
 /setup-serveo [port] - deploys a serveo.io and sends it to you /deploy-arch - Deploys a Linux Arch container